deepak-kosaraju/k8s-admin-certification/README.md

   - `cloud-controler-manager` - split out in to several containers depends on cloud platform we are running - responsible for persistatnt storage, routes for networking

-- `Nodes` - workers/minions are work force of the cluster
+- [Nodes/Workers](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/architecture/architecture.md#the-kubernetes-node) - workers/minions are work force of the cluster
   - `kublet` - takes orders from master to run `PODS`
   - `kube-proxy` - assist with `Container Network Interface(CNI)` with routing traffic around the cluster
   - `POD` - one (or) more containers run as part of `POD` which are considered disposablea and replacable